carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 This API implements the *Media Access Interface* described in [FatFs - Generic FAT Filesystem Module](http://elm-chan.org/fsw/ff/00index_e.html) (also see *Required Functions* in [FatFs Module Application Note](http://elm-chan.org/fsw/ff/doc/appnote.html)).
 The declarations are in `src/ff15/source/diskio.h`.

+For an example of the use of this API, see `examples/block_device`.

 ## Next Steps
 * There is a example data logging application in `data_log_demo.c`.
 It can be launched from the `examples/command_line` CLI with the `start_logger` command.